 Congratulations!
 The time you’ve spent in repayment during the forbearance using an income-driven repayment plan counts towards the time required to reach loan forgiveness.
 Make sure to check your income-driven renewal date, aka anniversary date.
 You’ll see that date if you upload a recent student aid data file into the VIN Foundation My Student Loans tool.
 As part of the pandemic forbearance benefits, no one will be required to renew before July 2023.
 If you see an anniversary date in your loan details that is earlier than July 2023, you can add one year to it.
 For many recent graduates, that will result in very low or no payments well into 2024.
 Enjoy 🙂

 I have not done anything with my student loans since graduation or during the pandemic forbearance

-With the recent change to unpaid interest capitalization coming out of a grace period, consolidate only when you have non-Direct Loans that could benefit from income-driven repayment or Public Service Loan Forgiveness.
+With the recent change to unpaid interest capitalization coming out of a grace period, consolidation recommendations are changing and can now be used only in specific situations, such as when you have non-Direct Loans that could benefit from income-driven repayment or Public Service Loan Forgiveness.

 Additionally, new and recent veterinary school graduates are likely to be the biggest beneficiary of the proposed one-time cancellation of up to $20,000 in “federally held” student loans.

 UPDATE: The proposed debt relief is blocked while legal challenges make their way through the courts.